Calculation wavelength of an acoustic sound wave in air frequency sound waves temperature and no air pressure - sengpielaudio

 Speed is a distance an object goes.
 Velocity is a measurement of speed and direction.

 Speed is a scalar quantity - it only has magnitude.
-Sound particle velocity is a vector quantity - it has both
+Sound particle velocity is a vector quantity - it has both magnitude and direction.

 Speed is the first derivative of distance with respect to time.